bonitasoft/bonita-doc/md/manage-the-platform.md

 ```

 The next step is to **initialize the platform**, that is, create the default tenant and initialize Bonita BPM Engine environment.
 After this step, the technical user will be able to connect to the engine and create new users or [import the organization](manage-an-organization.md).
-No users are created by default and the default username/password for the technical user to connect to Bonita BPM Engine are stored in the file bonita-server.properties that is in the _BONITA\_HOME_ directory.

 ```bash
 // initialize the platform
 platformAPI.initializePlatform();
 ```

+No users are created by default and the default username/password for the technical user to connect to Bonita BPM Engine can be retrieved in the file `setup/platform_conf/current/tenants/[tenant_id]/tenant_engine/bonita-tenant-community-custom.properties` using the [plaform setup tool](BonitaBPM_platform_setup.md) (`[tenant_id]` being the default tenant ID, that is to say `1` when using the default configuration on a fresh installation).

+Once you retrieved the default configuration using the [plaform setup tool](BonitaBPM_platform_setup.md), you can change this username/password by editing the file `bonita-tenant-community-custom.properties` and use the tool again to [push the configuration to database](BonitaBPM_platform_setup.md#update_platform_conf).

 Next, **start Bonita BPM engine**.
 Starting the engine on a node starts the Scheduler service and restarts elements that were not finished by the Work service on the previous shutdown.
 Bonita BPM Engine environment is marked as activated.